BLW First Foods

 We hope these 30 Baby led weaning starter foods have given you some inspiration to begin your weaning journey.

 Remember to keep offering baby a wide variety of foods and try to keep up a mix of vegetables, fruit, meat and grains.

-It can take several tries to like a new food so don’t give up, And enjoy baby’s journey into the wonderful world of food!
+It can take several tries to like a new food so don’t give up, And we hope you and baby enjoy the journey into the wonderful world of food!

-A common concern when parents start giving their baby solid foods to chew is the fear of choking.
-It’s a real worry and can make you scared when you start giving your baby finger foods.
+A common concern when parents start giving their baby solid foods, is the fear of choking.
+It’s a real worry and can make you scared to start giving your baby finger foods.

 A study carried out in 2016 found that there is no greater risk of babies choking if they do baby led weaning compared to babies who start with purees.

 That said, all babies should be closely supervised when they start weaning and never left alone while eating, even for a minute.